Cold molecules in HI 21cm absorbers across redshifts 0.1-4: Discussion

-Next, we turn our attention to the molecular absorption line detections.
-Among seven associated systems in Table~\ref{tab:compare}, three are associated with lensing galaxies.
-Towards PMN0134-0931, molecular absorption separated by $\sim$200\,\kms\ is seen towards two sight lines separated by 5\,kpc \citep[][]{Wiklind2018}.
-The spatially unresolved 21-cm absorption spectrum shows smoother absorption coinciding with most of the molecular absorption \citep[][]{Kanekar2003}.
-The \hi\ and molecular absorption line column densities in Table~\ref{tab:compare} correspond to the deeper 21-cm absorption component with $N$(CO)/$N$(\hi) = $2.2\times10^{-4}$ ($N$(H$_2$)/$N$(\hi) = 2.2).
-The other absorption component exhibit different properties with a factor of $\sim5$ lower abundance ratio.
-As previously noted, for PKS0201+113 the 21-cm and H$_2$ absorption do not coincide, the peaks are separated by about $\sim$25\,\kms\ \citep[][]{Srianand2012}.
-Interestingly, the 21-cm absorption and CO absorption components coincide rather well i.e., within 5\,\kms (Fig.~\ref{fig:OQ208}).
-These may be good candidates to constrain the variation of fundamental constants of physics using CO and 21-cm absorption, albeit with better quality spectra.
+Now, we turn our attention to the molecular-absorption-line detections.
+Among the seven intervening systems in Table~\ref{tab:compare}, three are associated with lensing galaxies.
+Toward PMN0134-0931, molecular absorption separated by $\sim$200\,\kms\ is seen toward two sight lines separated by 5\,kpc \citep[][]{Wiklind2018}.
+The spatially unresolved 21cm absorption spectrum shows smoother absorption coinciding with most of the molecular absorption \citep[][]{Kanekar2003}.
+The \hi\ and molecular absorption line column densities in Table~\ref{tab:compare} correspond to the deeper 21cm absorption component with $N$(CO)/$N$(\hi) = $2.2\times10^{-4}$ ($N$(H$_2$)/$N$(\hi) = 2.2).
+The other absorption component exhibits different properties, with an abundance ratio that is lower by a factor of $\sim5$.
+As previously noted, for PKS0201+113, the 21cm and H$_2$ absorption do not coincide, the peaks are separated by about $\sim$25\,\kms\ \citep[][]{Srianand2012}.
+Interestingly, the 21cm absorption and CO absorption components coincide rather well; that is, within 5\,\kms (Fig.~\ref{fig:OQ208}).
+These may be good candidates for constraining the variation of fundamental constants of physics using CO and 21cm absorption, albeit with better quality spectra.
 The total integrated \hi\ column density in Table~\ref{tab:compare} provides $N$(CO)/$N$(\hi) = $3.7\times10^{-5}$ ($N$(H$_2$)/$N$(\hi) = 0.4).
-This is a factor of two higher if only the \hi\ in main absorption component is considered.
-In general, the CO absorption does not extend over all 21-cm components, due to the difference in radio continuum extent.
+This is a factor of two higher if only the \hi\ in the main absorption component is considered.
+In general, the CO absorption does not extend over all 21cm components because of the difference in radio continuum extent.
 The H$_2$ column density based on Lyman and Werner band absorption lines is $N$(H$_2$) = $10^{14.6 - 16.0}$\,\cmsq\ \citep[][]{Srianand2012}, which is about five orders of magnitude less than the value inferred from the CO absorption.
-This and the disparity between H$_2$ and 21-cm/CO absorption line shifts suggest parsec scale structure in the cloud.
+This and the disparity between the H$_2$ and 21cm/CO absorption-line shifts suggest parsec-scale structure in the cloud.